 The eleventh cantata of the cycle for the tenth Sunday after Trinity.

 The astute listener may have noticed that when Bach settles into the process of regularly producing cantatas for the Sunday services, certain incipient patterns emerge.
 One was the placing of a large scale chorus, possibly in two parts, at the head of the cantata.
-Another was closing with a plain harmonisation of the chorale, sometimes with brief mini-episodes of instrumental material separating the melodic phrases.
-The third is the occasional omission of the continuo in certain arias, apparently seeking to create a more ethereal effect.
+Another was closing with a chorale, sometimes plainly harmonised but at others adorned with episodes of instrumental material separating the melodic phrases.
+The third is the occasional omission of the continuo in certain arias, creating a more ethereal effect.

-Certainly Cs 105 and 46 are conjoined in that they not only share all three characteristics but a glance ahead at cantatas yet to come shows how dangerous it is to generalise or make predictions about Bach.
+Cs 105 and 46 are conjoined in that they not only share all three characteristics but are identically structured.
+Nevertheless, a glance ahead at cantatas yet to come shows how dangerous it is to generalise or make predictions about Bach.
 Just when you think you may have him pigeonholed, his endlessly inventive mind takes him in totally unforeseen directions.
 C 179, the next in the series, has an opening chorus but it is not bipartite and, motet-like, it makes no use of individual instrumental writing.
-It retains the six movement structure and ends with a simple chorale setting and all movements are supported by the conventional continuo bass.
+It retains the six movement structure and ends with a simple chorale setting with all movements supported by the conventional continuo bass.

 And in week twelve, C 199, Bach′s first solo cantata at Leipzig will break the mould completely.
 It has no choruses and no closing four-part chorale; the one hymn tune is given to the soprano against a particularly busy viola obbligato before a recitative and gigue conclude the work.

 It seems clear that Bach was continually experimenting with a range of styles, and techniques, structures, textures, timbres and colours in the process of creating a hugely varied repertoire of movement types.
 He could then draw upon whatever he felt was ideally suited to any particular purpose.
 Thus we find him returning to all of these approaches at various times but never in such a way that his responses to texts become predictable or formulaic.